MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L06_Build_Canvas.md

 21. Set the **Width** property to **300** or drag it to expand the width of the control.

-22. With the check box control selected, navigate to the property panel on the right side of the screen.
+22. With the checkbox control selected, navigate to the property panel on the right side of the screen.
 Select the Advanced tab and set the **OnCheck** property to the snippet below.
 This snippet will add the points of the check answer to a Collection name UserAnswers.